-Scott currently works as the Living With and Beyond Cancer workstream lead for the Lancashire & South Cumbria Cancer Alliance.
+Scott currently works as the Living With and Beyond Cancer workstream lead for the Lancashire and South Cumbria Cancer Alliance.
 Scott is accountable for the delivery of several projects working to improve patient outcomes and improve the lives of people affected by cancer.
-Scott was recently involved in developing a successful bid which awarded Lancashire & South Cumbria £1.2 million in cancer transformation funds, to improve services for people living with and beyond cancer.
+Scott was recently involved in developing a successful bid which awarded Lancashire and South Cumbria £1.2 million in cancer transformation funds, to improve services for people living with and beyond cancer.
 Scott will be working throughout 2018/19 to support the move towards self-managed cancer treatment follow up in breast, colorectal and prostate and continuing the work towards achieving the recommendations in the national cancer strategy.

 In his spare time Scott enjoys amateur dramatics, often appearing on stage in his local area.
 Scott enjoys walks at the beach with his Labrador and eating out to offset the additional exercise!